 In the dry matter

 There are a few things you need to know about the current state of loitering ammunition and its combat use.
 First, they are not some kind of wunderwaffe with which you can win the war.
 Secondly, they can be extremely useful for pinpointing important tactical targets: air defense systems, command posts, multiple launch rocket systems and artillery.
 Thirdly, even if the state of Ukrainian development of kamikaze drones is hidden behind seven seals during the war, we know for sure that the Armed Forces of Ukraine have such systems: Switchblade has already been delivered from the USA, and deliveries of the latest loitering ammunition have been announced Phoenix Ghost, which were created taking into account the current war with Russia.
-There is confirmation of use of Polish kamikaze drones Warmate by the Armed Forces of Ukraine.
+There is confirmation of The Ukrainian army began to use the Polish Warmate kamikaze drones: we talk about the capabilities of these loitering ammunition.
 At the same time, Russian troops cannot boast of having such weapons: we heard about their kamikaze drone Cub-UAV only once and that it was shot down.
 The latest "analog shit" Lancets were successfully used in 2021 in Syria, but the same Brennan Devereaux has doubts about their effectiveness on the battlefield.
 He says that the minimum payload size of Russian systems has not been disclosed, which calls into question their destructive power, especially against armored vehicles.
 He also believes that "Russia created its [loitering] ammunition to fight insurgents, and not to conduct large-scale military operations [with a regular army]."

 AFFILIATE DISCLOSURE Some posts may contain affiliate links.
 Gagadget.com is a participant in the Amazon Services LLC Associates